Jennifer Lopez & Alex Rodriguez Spotted Checking Out Malibu Summer Rental That Costs More Than $70K Per Month

 Not too many details of the rental were released, but the property needs to be rather large to fit the entire Lopez-Rodriguez clan.
 The couple each have two kids from previous relationships.
 Lopez shares twins, Max and Emme, 12, with ex-husband, Marc Anthony.
 Rodriguez has Natasha, 15, and Ella, 12, with his former wife, Cynthia Scurtis.

 The Inquisitr previously reported that the couple gained a new addition to their blended family when they adopted a Goldendoodle puppy last week.
 The Wedding Planner actress took to Instagram to show off their new pup to the world.
 The video showed son, Max, playing with the active puppy.
 The caption asked for help with a name and provided the options of Tyson or Yankee.
-The latter was most likely a nod to Rodiguez’s long career with the New York baseball team.
+The latter was most likely a nod to Rodriguez’s long career with the New York baseball team.
 The former shortstop played with the “Bronx Bombers” for 12 seasons.
 This puppy will join Rodriguez’s older dog named Lady.

 Don’t expect a wedding at the summer rental.
 The “Love Don’t Cost a Thing” singer shared last month that the couple was forced to put their nuptials on hold due to the current worldwide pandemic.